nickpoison/nickpoison.github.io/Rtoot.md

   4   4         5          3
 ```

-\needsp{3}
-To examine the time series attributes of an object,
-use {\ttt tsp}.
-For example, one of the time series in
-{\ttt astsa} is the US unemployment rate:
+To examine the time series attributes of an object, use `tsp`.
+For example, one of the time series in `astsa` is the US unemployment rate:

 ```r
 tsp(UnempRate)
  [1] 1948.000 2016.833   12.000
 #    start    end        frequency
 ```

-which starts January 1948, ends in November 2016 (10/12 $\approx$ .833), and
+which starts January 1948, ends in November 2016 (10/12 &approx; .833), and
 is monthly data (frequency = 12).